NLJZ/blackjack/README.md

 2. Reach a final score higher than the dealer without exceeding 21; or
 3. Let the dealer draw additional cards until their hand exceeds 21.

-You can find more info about the game in [Wikipedia](https://en.wikipedia.org/wiki/Blackjack)
+You can find more info about the game in: [Wikipedia](https://en.wikipedia.org/wiki/Blackjack)